heshanfu/netlifycms-gridsome/content/posts/a-new-entry-from-netfliy-cms.md

 cover_image: /images/uploads/schildkröte.jpg
 canonical_url: true
 description: And also a little bit of description text.
-content: add come content - have a look if it renders...
 ---

+add some content - have a look if it renders...